The question is, why might a town decide to issue bonds?

-1. Munis or Municipal bonds, issued by the government
+- Munis or Municipal bonds issued by the government

-2. Corporate bonds, issued by any business or corporate bodies.
-A bond can be in mutual funds or in private investing.
-Here a person gives a loan to the government or to a company.
+- Corporate bonds – issued by any business or corporate body.
+A bond can be in mutual funds or private investing.
+Here a person gives a loan to the government or a company.

 The bond is nothing but a secured debt, as I have told you earlier.
-Under this, the issuer owes a debt to the holders, and the issuer is obliged to pay the interest on the basis on the basis of the terms of the bond.
+Under this, the issuer owes a debt to the holders, and the issuer is obliged to pay the interest based on the bond terms.

-If you are wondering why might a town decide to issue bonds, first, you need to understand that a bond can be negotiable, which is very often.
-When I an saying bond is negotiable, it means the ownership of the instrument also can be transferred in the secondary market.
+If you are wondering why might a town decide to issue bonds, first, you need to understand that a bond can be negotiable.
+When I am saying bond is negotiable, it means the instrument’s ownership can also be transferred in the secondary market.

-So, once at the bank, the transfer agent medallion stamp the bond; on the market, it is highly liquid on the market on the market.
+So, once at the bank, the transfer agent medallion stamps the bond; it is highly liquid on the market on the market.